SiddharthaAK/Movie-Review-Data-Analysis/README.md

 # Movie-Review-Data-Analysis

-Created an ETL pipeline to handle a dataset of movie reviews.
+**Movie-Review-Data-Analysis** is an ETL pipeline built in Python to process the classic MovieLens dataset, integrating movie ratings, user demographics, and movie metadata into a clean, unified format.
+The processed data is loaded into an SQLite database and basic visual analytics on genres and user demographics are provided..
 This project was done as a part of The Fundamentals of Data Engineering course at RV University.
 Currently working on building a recommendation system using this data, will be deployed on 1st August.

 ---